Physicians, Therapists and Parents Learn about Child Brain Development in Belem, Brazil

 The Institutes plans to return to Brazil in November 2017 to present the What To Do About Your Brain-Injured Child Course again in Curitiba or Sao Paulo, depending on where the need is greater.

 The course will be offered in Portuguese, English and Spanish.
-Parents who are interested in attending the course in November should contact The Institutes by calling 215-233-2050 or e-mailing our registrar, Harriet Pinsker, at email@example.com.
+Parents who are interested in attending the course in November should contact The Institutes by calling 215-233-2050 or e-mailing our registrar, Ashley Pinsker, at firstname.lastname@example.org.